 As obvious as it seems, computers are generally used in all businesses.
-Staff in construction rely on their computers to not only advertise their company but use it to communicate with clients and contractors.
-Day-to-day operations will be hugely affected and all data will be lost.
-All businesses are at cyber risk and it is encouraging to know that your business will always be protected to some degree.
+Staff in construction rely on their computers to not only advertise their company, but to also communicate with clients and contractors.
+Day-to-day operations can be hugely affected and potentially all data lost.
+All businesses are at risk, no matter the size.

 - Customer trust

-Construction businesses rely heavily on client relationships and with businesses having a legal obligation to ensure customer and client’s data.
-It is essential that they know how much they are valued and protected.
-Hacking has the potential to steal confidential information and create a monumental impact to the business and reputation.
-If customers are assured that their information is protected, your businesses’ reputation will be high, with customers realising you are taking the extra precautions to enable their safety and that it is of high importance.
+Construction businesses rely heavily on client relationships, and with businesses having a legal obligation to ensure customer and client’s data, it is essential that they know how much they are valued and protected.
+Hacking has the potential to steal confidential information and create a monumental impact to a business and its reputation.
+If customers are assured that their information is protected, your businesses’ reputation will be high, with customers realising you are taking the extra precautions to enable their safety.

 - Saving money if something does go wrong

-If you ultimately do fall victim to a cybercrime, the cost of repair is a lot.
+If you ultimately do fall victim to a cybercrime, the cost of repair can be vast.
 It could potentially damage your business in the future, therefore insurance cover is a worthy investment.
-Losing data will not only lose customers, but the cost of business interruption, insurance increase, privacy fines and legal expenses will ultimately cost a lot of time and money.
+Losing data will not only potentially lose you customers, but the cost of business interruption, insurance increase, privacy fines and legal expenses, will ultimately be huge.
 It is extremely likely your business could not financially survive a cyber- attack.

-Looking at all these reasons and more, it is clear to see owning cyber insurance will immensely benefit your business for extra security, and with the internet and technology developing, it is important to stay on top of the trends and fight the increasing number of cyber- crime.
+Looking at all these reasons and more, it is clear that taking out cyber insurance will benefit your business immensely.
+With the internet and technology developing, it is important to stay on top of the trends and fight the increasing number of cyber- crimes.